 (2-4 credits; non-yearly, consult department) Courses and topics which are of special interest to faculty and students but which are not offered on a regular basis may be assigned this number.
-Examples of such offerings would be developmental biology, cardiovascular physiology and virology.
-Extended field trips for which credit is offered also fall into this category.
+Examples include Developmental Biology and Biological Foundations of Human Behavior.